pamelatech/scim-use-case-revamp/use_cases.md

    (1) The SCIM client will do an HTTP GET to obtain the details of the device its attributes, the RO and its RA.
    (2) The SCIM Service Provider will return the RO and its RA with additional metadata information to allow for audit.
-   A typical example of this use case is a device that is going to use a mobile or browser base enrollment to gather its attributes,o after that process that is outside the scope of the SCIM protocol, the Device or Server on their behalf be ready for the IDM platform to get its details and do all the management roles necessary for those devices.
+   A typical example of this use case is a device that is going to use a mobile or browser base enrollment and gathers its attributes, after that process that is outside the scope of the SCIM protocol, the Device (or Server on their behalf) is ready for the IDM platform to get its details and do all the management roles necessary for all the domain devices.

 ##### 4.3.2.2 Resources Subscription
 In this model we will have the Client that is going to pull information about a RO and its RA from the Server, can also be called as Service Provider in [RFC 7643] and [RFC 7644].
 In this model in the Client there is no status database in the client, and it gets a list of all the RO (Resource Objects) or a subset of it based on filters, so there will be a full update every synchronization cycle.